KIDS’ CAMPUS CHILD CARE CENTRE

 Canada Wide Early Learning Child Care System

 Fee reduction through the CWELCC system is for children under six years old (and any child who turns six years old between January 1 and June 30 in that calendar year), retroactive to April 1, 2022.
-This means that we will be providing you with a credit rebate on your fees equal to the amount of the decrease of 25% to which you are entitled between April 1st, 2022, and September 9th, 2022.
-(Licensees are required to provide refunds to families within 20 calendar days of receiving funding from the service system manager)
+Credit rebates on parent fees equal to the amount of the decrease of 25% to which you are entitled between April 1st, 2022, and September 9th, 2022, have been credited to all applicable accounts.

 The Ontario child care fee subsidy program will also continue to be available for eligible families.
 As we move forward, we will continue to communicate more details to you.
 If you would like more information about the CWELCC System, please visit the website at: https://www.ontario.ca/page/canada-ontario-early-years-and-child-care-agreement.